SteveMadoerin/minesweeperpublic/README.md

 # Using Docker

-- `docker build -t minesweeper-image .` to build image
-- `docker run -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix --device /dev/dri -p 8080:8080 --privileged -v :/minesweeper minesweeper-image` to run image
+- `build_assembly.bat` double-click on the file to build the .jar for each subproject in parallel - only for Windows
+- `sbt assembly` go to each directory of each Module and run sbt assembly to build the .jar - for all OS

+- `bash build_docker.sh` to run build_docker.sh script to build images for each subproject
+- `docker-compose up -d` to start Application